I'm willing to bet that one of your top two fears as a landlord is ending up with a tenant who doesn't pay the rent.

 This is a logical approach to take.
 Insurance companies need to make a profit – so evened out over many years, you're going to be better off by not taking out insurance.
 With Buildings Insurance you can't afford the worst case scenario so you have little choice but to pay – but with a non-paying tenant, you probably can afford the worst case, so overall you're likely to be better off taking the risk.

-1: I absolutely don't need to worry about whether I get paid or not.
-Even if there's only a 2% chance of a tenant falling behind with payments, I'm happy to pay to completely remove that concern from my mind.
-I'll probably be financially worse off, but I prefer the predictability.
+1: You absolutely don't need to worry about whether you get paid or not.
+Even if there's only a 2% chance of a tenant falling behind with payments, it may be worth paying to completely remove that concern from your mind.
+You may be financially worse off ultimately, but prefer the predictability.

 How to buy Rent Guarantee Insurance